oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 can be misinterpreted.
 For this reason, when deciding whether Key Binding is required or not, Verifiers MUST NOT take into account:

- * whether the Holder has provided an SD-JWT+KB or a bare SD-JWT, since otherwise a attacker could strip the KB-JWT from an SD-JWT+KB and present the resulting SD-JWT, or
+ * whether the Holder has provided an SD-JWT+KB or a bare SD-JWT, since otherwise an attacker could strip the KB-JWT from an SD-JWT+KB and present the resulting SD-JWT, or
  * whether Key Binding data is present in the SD-JWT or not, as the